gregreen/neural_ode_dust3d/README.md

 gradients with respect to the model parameters.
 This allows us to calculate the gradient of the likelihood with respect to the model parameters.
 If the prior is also formulated as an auto-differentiable function, then we can calculate the gradients of the posterior distribution as well.
-We can begin with a guess of dust density model paramters, and then use standard gradient-descent algorithms to maximize the posterior density.
+We can begin with a guess of dust density model parameters, and then use standard gradient-descent algorithms to maximize the posterior density.
 Given that we often work with very large numbers of stars, we can use *batched* stochastic gradient descent.